 Follow the directions for changing a tire exactly, and never get under the car when it is supported only by the jack.

 - 1. Park the car on firm, level ground away from traffic.
 Turn on the hazard warning lights and turn the ignition to LOCK (0). - 2.
-Put the transmission in Park (automatic) or Reverse (manual).
+Put the transmission in Park.
 Set the parking brake.